 depending on their ingredients and the therapeutic claims made for the product.

-The therapeutic claims must be backed up by suitable evidence.
+- The therapeutic claims must have evidence.
 The stronger the claims made, the stronger the evidence must be.

-Australian TGA adapts risk based approach for regulating their medicines review.
+- Australian TGA adopts a risk-based approach for regulating their medicines review.

-Low risk products are managed as ‘Listed Medicines’ compared to high risk products which needs to be evaluated and marked as ‘Registered Medicines’.
+- Low-risk products are regulated as ‘Listed Medicines’ compared to high-risk products, which need to be evaluated and marked as ‘Registered Medicines’

-- It contain certain low risk ingredients in acceptable amounts that are permitted for use in listed medicines by the TGA
+- It contains certain low-risk ingredients in acceptable amounts permitted for use in listed medicines by the TGA.

-- Product must be manufactured in accordance with the principles of Good Manufacturing Practice (GMP)
+- The product must be manufactured by the principles of Good Manufacturing Practice (GMP)

-- Medicines listed through the assessed listed medicines pathway will be included in the ARTG following self-certification of the safety and quality of the product.
+- Medicines listed in the ARTG through the assessed listed medicines pathway follow self-certification of the safety and quality of the product.

-- TGA performs pre-market assessment of efficacy to support the proposed indications.
+- TGA performs a pre-market assessment of efficacy to support the proposed indications.

-- Registered complementary medicines are considered to be of relatively higher risk than listed medicines, based on their ingredients or the indications made for the medicine.
+- Registered complementary medicines are relatively higher at risk than listed medicines, based on their ingredients or the indications made for the medicine.

-- Registered medicines are fully evaluated by the TGA for quality, safety and efficacy prior to being accepted on the Australian Register of Therapeutic Goods (ARTG) and able to be marketed.
+- TGA evaluates the registered medicine completely for quality, safety, and efficacy before accepting them on the Australian Register of Therapeutic Goods (ARTG) and marketing.

 Based on the product category decided by you, for your product submission to TGA, you have to prepare a comprehensive dossier for regulatory submission.

-Are you planning to market your Complementary Medicine product in Australia?
+Are you planning to register & market your Complementary Medicine product in Australia?

-You will get a complete overview on regulatory framework, process overview and timelines associated with submissions.
+You will get a complete overview of the regulatory framework, process overview, and timelines associated with submissions.

-For preparing the dossier for TGA submission, one must consider 6 important aspects related to that.
-There are crucial requirements related to these sections that we have discussed in the part II of this series.
+To prepare the dossier for TGA submission, one must consider 6 important aspects related to that.
+There are crucial requirements related to these sections that we have discussed in part II of this series.